Village Council

 Council Meetings: 1st and 3rd Tuesday of month 7:30 PM unless otherwise noted.
 Planning Commission and or Board of Zoning Appeal meet 3rd Tuesday when scheduled.

-NAVIGATION MADE EASY: A link is attached to the email address of each Council members name beneath their photo’s, or simply click their name here to email:
+A link is attached to the email address of each Council members name beneath their photo’s, or simply click their name here to email:

 Council Members